 - Fully insured and regualated.

 - Have links to specialist consultants and other medical specialists

-He has now teamed up together with experts to form Injury Mechanics, see our page on Injury Mechanics for more information.
+I have now teamed up together with experts to form Injury Mechanics, see our page on Injury Mechanics for more information.
 The idea of Injury Mechanics is to provide exceptional service, continue inter-clinic learning and development of resources.
-Above is the old logo and clothing, the one to the left if the clean new look with Injury Mechanics on as well!

-Gus is very interested in all things musculoskeletal including the fascia - from its anatomy to its function and pain.
-He has interest in the knee and shoulder joints, both of which can impact greatly on function and performance, and along with the lower back have many myths around them.
+I am interested in all things musculoskeletal including the fascia - from its anatomy to its function and pain.
+Back pain, long term/chronic pain are of interest along with the knee and shoulder joints.
+All can impact greatly on function and performance, with the lower back have many myths around them.

-Other topics of interest Gus has is in helping people with performance, since starting the clinic he has closely worked with runners so has undergone many session and research in this area to help people from injury to performance training.
-Pain is a big topic for Gus, from understanding it to helping people improve their understanding and their tolerance to it through education and exercise i.e. movement!
+I enjoy helping people with performance, since starting the clinic he has closely worked with runners so has undergone many session and research in this area to help people from injury to performance training.
+As mentioned, pain is a big topic for Gus, from understanding it to helping people improve their understanding and their tolerance to it through education and exercise i.e. movement!